theFlash-code/Leetcode-solution/README.md

 ## Programming Language
 I'm currently using Java as my main programming language on leetcode.
 ## My story with Leetcode
-I start to practice writing code on leetcode since 2020 Jan, but back then I know absolutely nothing about Data Structure & Algorithm.
+I start to practice writing code on leetcode since 2020 Jan, but back then I barely know anything about Data Structure & Algorithm.
 With the help of youtube videos and resources online, I slowly improved my skills.
 Now I'm enjoying coding more than ever ^.^